Invasion of Guadeloupe (1815): Background

-The expedition
+Expedition

 On learning of the situation in Guadeloupe, the commander of British forces in the West Indies, Lieutenant-General Sir James Leith, a veteran of the Peninsular War, promptly assembled an expeditionary force, with naval support under the command of Rear-Admiral Sir Philip Durham.
 Leith's forces comprised about 5,000 troops and an artillery corps, carried on over fifty troop ships and transports, supported by the British naval ships Dasher, Fairy, Espiegle and Columbia, all 18-gun brig-sloops; the sloops Muros (22 guns) and Barbadoes (16 guns), both former American privateers; and Chanticleer, a 10 gun brig.
 De Vaugiraud provided the corvettes Acteon and Diligent, and the schooner Le Messager, with a contingent of French troops from Martinique.
 The British troops were organised into three brigades, commanded by major-generals Sir Charles Shipley, Stehelin and Douglass.
 They consisted of the 1st battalions of the 15th, 25th, 63rd regiments of foot; the Royal West India Rangers, the York Chasseurs and the Royal York Rangers, and detachments of the West India Regiment.

-Royal Navy forces seized the Îles des Saintes on 6 July, and occupied the island of Marie-Galante on the 18th.
+Royal Navy forces seized the Îles des Saintes on 6 July and occupied the island of Marie-Galante on the 18th.
 The 1st Division of British ships carrying troops from South America and the Windward Islands sailed from Carlisle Bay, Barbados, on 31 July, meeting the 2nd Division, with troops from St. Lucia, Martinique, and Dominica, off the Îles des Saintes.
 The 1st Division anchored in the Bay of St. Louis at Marie Galante, on 2 August, threatening a landing at Pointe-à-Pitre and Fort Fleur, while the 2nd Division remained off the Saintes, threatening Basse-Terre.
 Rumours of Bonaparte's defeat had begun to reach Guadeloupe in July, but were dismissed as British propaganda by Linois and Boyer-Peyreleau.
 On 3 August, Captain Andrew Leith Hay, Leith's nephew and aide-de-camp, arrived at Basse-Terre under a flag of truce with a proclamation detailing Bonaparte's abdication, and demanding that the French lay down their arms.
 They refused.
 However, on 7 August French newspapers from Barbados and Martinique arrived, with definitive news from Europe.

 Battle

 At dawn the next day, 8 August, the British 1st and 2nd brigades landed at Anse Saint-Sauveur, on the south-eastern coast of Basse-Terre Island, driving the opposing French troops up into the hills.
 The following day the 3rd Brigade landed at Baillif, on the south-western coast, preventing the scattered French forces from regrouping.
-Later that day Linois requested the British name their conditions.
+Later that day, Linois requested the British name their conditions.
 The following day, 10 August, he signed the capitulation.

 Aftermath

-Guadeloupe remained under British occupation until returned to France in April 1816.
+Guadeloupe remained under British occupation until it was returned to Bourbon-ruled France in April 1816.
 In November 1816 General Leith received the Order of Military Merit from France.